hspec/hspec/doc/options.md

 How to specify command-line options depends on how you run your tests.
-This section describes how to pass command-line options to Hspec via Cabal and Stack, and from withing a GHCi-session.
+This section describes how to pass command-line options to Hspec via Cabal and Stack, and from within a GHCi-session.

 ### Cabal